 The sum of any number of vectors can be determined geometrically using the following strategy.
 Starting with one of the vectors as the base, we redraw the second vector so that the tail of the second vector begins at the tip of the first vector.
-We can repeat this with a third vector, putting the tail of the third vector at the tip of the second vector.
-From here we repeat this pattern until all vectors are drawn this way.
-Once the vectors are all drawn out tip to tail, the sum of all the vectors will be the vector connecting the tail of the first vector to the tip of the last vector.
+We can repeat this with a third vector, a forth vector and so on, putting the tail of each vector at the tip of the last vector until we have added taken all vectors into account.
+Once the vectors are all drawn tip to tail, the sum of all the vectors will be the vector connecting the tail of the first vector to the tip of the last vector.

-The easiest way to determine the magnitude and direction of the sum of the vectors is to add the vectors in component form.
-This means that we will need to separate each vector into x, y, and possibly z components.
+In practice, The easiest way to determine the magnitude and direction of the sum of the vectors is to add the vectors in component form.
+This starts by separating each vector into x, y, and possibly z components.
 As we can see in the diagram below, the x component of the sum of all the vectors will be the sum of all the x components of the individual vectors.
 Similarly the y and z components of the sum of the vectors will be the sum of all the y components and the sum of all the z components respectively.

-Once we find the sum of the sum of the vectors in component form we can convert this sum vector back to a magnitude and direction if necessary.
+Once we find the sum of the components in each direction, we can either leave the net vector in component form, or we can use the Pythagorean theorem and inverse tangent functions to convert the vector back into a magnitude and direction as detailed on the "vectors" page.